xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `None`

-The brightness option applies a linear multiplier to the viewport, making it **appear more or less bright**.
+The brightness property applies a linear multiplier to the viewport, making it **appear more or less bright**.
 A value of 0 will create an image that is completely black.
 A value of 1 leaves the viewport unchanged.
 Other values are linear multipliers on the effect.
 Values of an amount over 1 are allowed, providing **brighter results**.
 If omitted, the CSS filter won't be applied.

 #### contrast
 Type: `Number`